DanaeMtz/TRSXgenerator/README.md

 The concepts node is composed by the ontology entities and contains zero or many concept node.
     - **concept** (zero-many).
-    Each concept node defines a single entity and contains zero or one relations node.
+    Each concept node defines a single entity and contains zero or one settings and relations node.
+        - **settings** (zero-one).Documentation about this specific node is quite incomplete in the Nuance documentation.
         - **relations** (zero-one).
         The relations node specifies the relation between entities.
 Relations can be of type **isA**, **hasA**, or **hasReferrers**.
 The relations